Last updated: May 2026

 If you need to leave Costa Rica during this period, obtain an exit permit before departure.
 Without this permit, your application could be canceled automatically.

-- Pensionado: 8-12 months
+- Pensionado: 6 to 12 months

-- Rentista: 6-10 months
+- Rentista: 6 to 10 months

-- Inversionista: 4-8 months
+- Inversionista: 4 to 8 months

-- Family-relation residency: 3-6 months
+- Family-relation residency: 3 to 6 months

 Understanding the full financial picture helps prevent budget surprises during your residency journey.